Inhalant Delivery Systems (e-cigarettes)

 How to Help

-Local businesses are encouraged to incorporate e-cigarettes and other electronic smoking devices into their tobacco-free and smokefree worksite policies and to prohibit the sale of e-cigarettes to youth.
+Local businesses are encouraged to incorporate inhalant delivery systems and other electronic smoking devices into their tobacco-free and smokefree worksite policies.